SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time

-For SOM-CPC and the benchmarks, we all used the Adam optimizer \cite{kingma2014adam}, with a learning rate of 0.0001 and a batch size of 64.
-Each model was trained for maximally 500 epochs, and the best model was selected based on the lowest $\mathcal{L}_{\text{recon}}$ (for SOM-VAE and convDESOM) or $\mathcal{L}_{\text{InfoNCE}}$ (for SOM-CPC) on the validation set.
-The softmax-activated linear classifier trained on the CPC embeddings was trained with a batch size of 128, and was stopped upon convergence, which happened after 250 epochs.
+All models were trained with the Adam optimizer \citep{kingma2014adam}, with a learning rate of $1\text{e-}4$ and a batch size of 128.
+Each model was trained for maximally 500 epochs, and the best model was selected based on the lowest $\mathcal{L}_{\text{recon}}$ (for SOM-VAE and DESOM) or $\mathcal{L}_{\text{InfoNCE}}$ (for SOM-CPC and CPC) on the validation set.